Last Revised: October 04, 2024

 4. How do I properly dispose of a disposable sharps container?

 The lid for disposable sharps waste container must be closed and lid securely fastened when the container is 2/3 full.
 To properly dispose, first autoclave the closed container if is contains biological contaminants, then place it in the biohazardous collection bin (*do not autoclave chemically contaminated sharps).
-If you do not have access to an autoclave, set up an account with Curtis Bay Energy to use their Reusable Sharps Containers.
+If you do not have access to an autoclave, set up an account with Sharps Medical Waste Services (formerly Curtis Bay Medical Waste Services) to use their Reusable Sharps Containers.
 For more information, refer to Proper Disposal of Sharp Objects and Laboratory Waste Disposal Guide.

 5. My lab participates in the Reusable Sharps Container Program and one of our reusable sharps containers has not been emptied.
 What should I do?

-Removal of reusable sharps containers for infectious waste is fulfilled by an external vendor, Curtis Bay Energy, who is also responsible in making sure that the containers are checked and replaced on a weekly basis.
-If your reusable sharps waste container has not been checked or replaced routinely, notify the customer service representative for Curtis Bay Energy.
+Removal of reusable sharps containers for infectious waste is fulfilled by an external vendor, Sharps Medical Waste Services (formerly Curtis Bay Medical Waste Services), who is also responsible in making sure that the containers are checked and replaced on a weekly basis.
+If your reusable sharps waste container has not been checked or replaced routinely, notify the customer service representative for Sharps Medical Waste Services (formerly Curtis Bay Medical Waste Services).
 Information about the reusable sharps container program at Penn can be found here.

 6. How do I best maintain the refrigerators and freezers in my lab?